tomedunn/the-finished-book/_classes/stunning-strike.md

 Over the years, I've seen countless debates online around how strong the monk Stunning Strike feature is.
 In the early days of 5th edition the consensus seemed to be that Stunning Strike was extremely strong.
 However, in the last few years that consensus has changed within some portions of the online D&D community to Stunning Strike being considered weak instead.

-The reason often cited for this change is that Stunning Strike relies on Constitution saving throws which higher CR monsters generally strong against.
-This line of argument seems reasonable enough, but does the data actually support it?
-This is the question I'll be attempting to answer here.
+The reason often cited for why Stunning Strike is weak is that it relies on Constitution saving throws which monsters are generally strong agaist, especially at higher CRs.
+As I showed previously in my post on [Monster Saving Throws]({{ site.url }}{{ site.baseurl }}{% link _monsters/monster-saving-throws.md %}), there is some truth to this.
+However, the topic definitely warrants a more in-depth look.

+In this post, I'll be taking a deep dive into how Stunning Strike holds up against published monsters from official source books.

 # Method